DeepDriving/Anomoly-Detection-On-Google-Cloud-Platform/README.md

-# Anomoly Detection
+# Anomoly Detection On Google Cloud Platform
 > The study aims to correctly detect the anomoly in the 6.7 million rows of data.
-The project was done as part of self learning.
+The project was done as part of Data Science Competition organized at The University of Texas at Dallas.

 The entire summary of the project can be found in the [Jupyter Notebook](https://github.com/siddharthoza/Anomoly-Detection-Machine-Learning/blob/master/Imbalanced_Classification.ipynb)